One Minute (Breaking Bad): Ratings

 "One Minute" originally aired on AMC on Sunday, May 2, 2010.
 The episode was viewed by an estimated 1.519 million American viewers, and received a 0.6 Nielsen rating among adults between the ages of 18 and 49.
 This means that it was seen by 0.6% of all 18- to 49-year-olds watching television at the time of the broadcast.

 Critical response

-The episode was acclaimed by critics and is considered to be one of the best in the series.
 Donna Bowman of The A.V.
 Club praised the suspense and tension of the episode, giving it an "A" and writing that "I doubt you needed the threat of imminent natural disaster for this episode to put you on edge".
 Seth Amitin of IGN gave the episode a 10/10 ("Masterpiece") rating, saying that "'One Minute' was this show's finest hour, and maybe one of the best episodes of anything we've seen on TV in the last 20 years."
 In 2019, The Ringer ranked "One Minute" as the 4th best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 5th overall.